StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 https://linktr.ee/keatonthebot
 ```

-Here you should change the nsobid (you should already know how to get it beforehand), the next line starting with # with the name of the game, TitleID, version, what mod it is etc etc.
+Here you MUST change the nsobid (you should already know how to get it beforehand), also change the next line starting with #.
+Type the name of the game for which you are making the mod , TitleID, version, what mod it is etc etc.

 Keep the following lines: